-This summer The Argyll Club was pleased to complete our London 2 London challenge, which connected over 200 employees, friends and family members isolated during lockdown to travel, virtually, around the world.
+This summer Argyll was pleased to complete our London 2 London challenge, which connected over 200 employees, friends and family members isolated during lockdown to travel, virtually, around the world.
 The team walked, jogged, cycled and skied a total distance of 25,000 miles raising money for The Felix Project, which distributes surplus food in the local community.
 Not only did the initiative unite our team, but it encouraged a culture of kindness towards each other and the wider community that is still present today.

 So, what are the keys to kind leadership that you need to consider?

 1) Take empathy to the next level